ksmin23/my-adk-python-samples/agent-memory/redis-memory-service/README.md

 # ADK Redis Memory Service Example

-This project contains a sample agent built with [ADK Python](https://google.github.io/adk-docs/) that demonstrates how to use Redis for session state management.
+This project contains a sample agent built with [ADK Python](https://google.github.io/adk-docs/) that demonstrates how to implement a custom long-term memory service using Redis.

-This sample agent shows how you can integrate a custom session service with the ADK to persist conversation state in a Redis database.
-This allows for scalable and persistent user sessions.
+ADK's memory services provide an interface for creating and searching for memories across user sessions.
+This project implements a custom `MemoryService` that adheres to ADK's `BaseMemoryService` interface, using Redis's Vector Search feature as the backend for this searchable, long-term knowledge store.

+This approach leverages the concepts of the [Vertex AI Agent Engine Memory Bank](https://docs.cloud.google.com/agent-builder/agent-engine/memory-bank/overview), allowing the agent to dynamically generate and access personalized long-term memories.
+This enhances personalization and creates continuity across multiple conversations with a user.

 ---